What sleep deprivation really does to your body

 Not getting enough sleep night after night can take a toll on the body.
 Sleep deprivation may increase a person’s risk of the following conditions:

-- High blood pressure: People who reported sleeping less than six hours on average a night were 66% more likely to have hypertension than those who slept longer, according to a large study published in the journal Sleep.
+- High blood pressure: People who reported sleeping less than six hours on average a night were 66% more likely to have hypertension than those who snoozed longer, according to a large study published in the journal Sleep.

 - Heart disease: Not getting enough sleep doesn’t just increase the risk of high blood pressure; it’s correlated with inflammation, as well—and these conditions make a person more likely to develop heart disease.